Skip to main content

 The 32-year-old goalkeeper has been a mainstay in Roberto de Zerbi’s team.
 Despite only making one clean sheet in seven games, he was named the man of the match once in a 3-2 away win over Lyon.
 The former Villareal, Ajax, and Real Sociedad man excels in reflexes and positioning, including saving a penalty.
 He was also the key man when The Yellow Submarine won the Europa League in 2021.
 He converted one penalty and saved one in the shootout.

 Rulli is probably the closest figure to Dibu, with less controversy.
 This is most likely his best shot for him to step up and demonstrate his quality.
-What H only lacks in him is the ability to make crucial saves in a critical moment and leadership in the backline.
+The only thing lacks in him is the ability to make crucial saves in a critical moment and leadership in the backline.
 Such are what makes Dibu better, which is necessary in big games like the tournament finals.

 Juan Musso (Atletico Madrid)